intro2r/intro2r/unit4/testing-associations.md

 Whether we run correlation or a regression depends on how we think the two variables are related.
 If we think that there is no causal relationship between the two, then we would test for a correlation.
 If we think that there is a causal relationship between the two, then we would run a regressin.

-As they saying goes ‘correlation does not imply causation’.
+As the saying goes "correlation does not imply causation".

 ### Functions